-Elizabeth is a life-long meditator, a practicing Quaker, an avid reader, and a Reiki master, who sometimes draws or makes things or writes haiku, and who spends a lot of time reading, walking, taking photographs, cooking, and growing things to eat in a remarkably productive, but very small urban garden.
-Elizabeth is especially passionate about seeking to take the teachings of yoga off of the mat and into daily life, especially with respect to how we relate to our work, community, and society–both local and global, and our own self-nurture and work, including diet and lifestyle.
-Elizabeth’s teaching expresses the belief that the practice of yoga helps us align with our true nature, enabling us to be more compassionate and generous to our living planet, all other beings and ourselves, and that yoga is for everyone.
-Elizabeth has contemplated and is yet undecided as to the most self-descriptive pronouns.
+E/Elizabeth is a life-long multi-lineage practitioner by upbringing and inclination, who sometimes draws or makes things and writes, and who spends a lot of time reading, walking, taking photographs, cooking, and growing things to eat in a remarkably productive, but very small urban garden.
+E/Elizabeth is especially passionate about seeking to take the teachings of yoga off of the mat and into daily life, especially with respect to how we relate to our work, community, and society–both local and global, and our own self-nurture and work, including diet and lifestyle.
+E/Elizabeth’s teaching expresses the belief that the practice of yoga impels us to be more compassionate and generous to our living planet, all other beings and ourselves, and that yoga is for everyone.
+E/Elizabeth would prefer no pronouns at all, but otherwise generally uses they, but does not mind she.

-También, Elizabeth ha estado estudiando español durante esta administración y quisiera tomar y quizás enseñar clases en español en el futuro.
+También, Elizabeth ha estado estudiando español hasta la administración del presidente 45 y quisiera tomar y quizás enseñar clases en español en el futuro.

 |Follow Elizabeth on Facebook|